AstroNvim/docs/src/content/docs/faq.md

 AstroNvim offers the addition of plugin specs with zero abstraction thanks to the [`lazy.nvim`](https://www.github.com/folke/lazy.nvim) plugin manager.
 Please go through the entire `README.md` for `lazy.nvim` as this will help to build a general understanding for the configuration mechanisms, the available properties, and how to lazily load plugins.
 More details on customizing plugins in AstroNvim can be found on the [Customizing Plugins page](/configuration/customizing_plugins).

 You can get a template configuration from [here!](https://github.com/AstroNvim/template) This should provide a solid starting point on which you can build your customized environment.
-Check out the pages for [Using these docs](/using_the_docs) and [Manageing User Configuration](/configuration/manage_user_config).
+Check out the pages for [Using This Documentation](/using_the_docs) and [Managing User Configuration](/configuration/manage_user_config).

 Lastly, please go through the rest of the documentation as most of the common customizations are already thoroughly explained.